 - 1 pinch baking soda – optional for frying but do add if baking the mathri

 - salt as required

-- oil for deep frying
+- oil as required, for deep frying

 - The whole mixture should resemble breadcrumbs.
-The more you do this, the more better texture the mathris will have.
+The more you do this, the more flaky texture the mathri or mathiya will have.

 - In case you want a smooth finish, then use a biscuit or cookie cutter.
 Roll a large piece of dough and cut with a cookie cutter.